Fake Kidnapping Scam Guide: Singapore’s Legal & Safety Tips

 4. Demanding A Ransom

-The core of the scam revolves around demanding a ransom payment, usually in a large sum.
+The core of the scam is the demand for a ransom payment, typically in a large sum.
 Scammers often insist on quick and untraceable payment methods like cryptocurrency, wire transfers, or prepaid debit cards.
 This urgency is meant to prevent the victim from verifying the situation or contacting the authorities.

 5. Preventing Verification